-A lot of the 15-minute free consultation phone calls I have are about help with sustainable fabric manufacturers.
+A lot of the conversations I have with startups are about needing help with sustainable fabric manufacturers.
 The conversation always starts the same - I am looking for sustainable fabric suppliers, can you give me your sustainable fabric list?
 And, my answer is always the same - What are you even making?
 The problem with this question, which I get asked on the regular, sometimes multiple times a day, is that there is no such thing as a "sustainable fabric".

 Let me explain.

 But, before we get started - make sure to sign up for my FREE LIVE workshop - Sourcing Secrets.
 This one hour work shop with Q+A (so you can get all your questions answered) is perfect for entrepreneurs that need help taking their brand from idea to manufactured.

 In our hour together you will learn the 3 biggest sourcing mistakes startup brands make, and what you should be doing instead.

 Space is limited.
 And, there are only 2 dates to join - January 18 + 19.

 So, make sure to grab your seat while there are still spots left.

 Most newbie ethical fashion brands jump right into Carvico, Repreve, or Econyl - all companies that create recycled plastic polyesters and nylons.
 While many of them assume the plastic comes from the ocean, the shocking reality is that most of the plastic is pre-consumer and the end fabric did nothing to clean up the waterways.
 It kind of sounds like greenwashing to me.

 Regardless, it is almost always good to reuse something old and make it into something new instead of taking up space in a landfill.
 But, let's think about the fabrics supply chain geographically.
 Most of the fabric that small brands are using are actually being made in multiple countries.
 Fibers might be made and spun in China, knit in the USA, and then cut and sewn in Canada.
 That is a lot of travel, just for a sustainable fabric.